 Anyone who has reasonable cause to believe that an enrolled child has been or is being subjected to any form of hitting, corporal punishment, abusive language, ridicule, harsh, humiliating or frightening treatment, or any other kind of child abuse, neglect, or exploitation by any adult, whether working at the center or not, is required by State law to report the concern immediately to the State Central Registry Hotline, toll free at (877) NJ ABUSE/(877) 652-2873.
 Such reports may be made anonymously.
 Parents may secure information about child abuse and neglect by contacting: DCF, Office of Communications and Legislation at (609) 292- 0422 or go to www.state.nj.us/dcf/.
 10:122-6.5 Policy on the release of children

-- (a) The center shall maintain on file and follow a written policy on the release of Children, which shall include: - 1.
-The provision that each child may be released only to the child's parent(s) or person(s) authorized by the parent(s), as specified in N.J.A.C.
-10:122-6.8(a)3, to take the child from the center and to assume responsibility for the child in an Emergency if the parent(s) cannot be reached. - 2.
-The provision that, if a particular non-custodial parent has been denied access, or granted limited access to the child by a court order, the center shall secure documentation to this effect, maintain a copy on file, and comply with the terms of the court orders. - 3.
-Written procedures to be followed by staff member(s) if the parent(s) or person(s) authorized by the parent(s), as specified in (a)1 above, fails to pick up a child at the time of the center's daily closing.
-The procedures shall require that: - i.
-The child is supervised at all times. - ii.
-Staff members attempt to contact the parent(s) or person(s) authorized by the parents; and - iii.
-An hour or more after closing time, and provided that other arrangements for releasing the child to his or her parent(s) or authorized person(s)have failed and the staff member(s) cannot continue to supervise the child at the center, the staff member shall call the Division's 24-hour Child Abuse Hotline to seek assistance in caring for the child until the parent(s) or person(s) authorized by the child's parent(s) is able to pick up the child; and
+(a) The center shall maintain on file and follow a written policy on the release of Children, which shall include:

+1. The provision that each child may be released only to the child's parent(s) or person(s) authorized by the parent(s), as specified in N.J.A.C.
+10:122-6.8(a)3, to take the child from the center and to assume responsibility for the child in an

+Emergency if the parent(s) cannot be reached.

+2. The provision that, if a particular non-custodial parent has been denied access, or granted limited access to the child by a court order, the center shall secure documentation to this effect, maintain a copy on file, and comply with the terms of the court orders.

+3. Written procedures to be followed by staff member(s) if the parent(s) or person(s) authorized by the parent(s), as specified in (a)1 above, fails to pick up a child at the time of the center's daily closing.
+The procedures shall require that:

+i.
+The child is supervised at all times.

+ii.
+Staff members attempt to contact the parent(s) or person(s) authorized by the parents; and iii.
+An hour or more after closing time, and provided that other arrangements for releasing the child to his or her parent(s) or authorized person(s) have failed, and the staff member(s) cannot continue to supervise the child at the center, the staff member shall call the Division's 24-hour Child Abuse Hotline to seek assistance in caring for the child until the parent(s) or person(s) authorized by the child's parent(s) is able to pick up the child; and i.
+The child shall not be released to such an impaired individual.

-4. Written procedures to be followed by a staff member(s) if the parent(s) or person(s) authorized by the parent(s), as specified in (a)1 above, appear to be physically and/or emotionally impaired to the extent that, in the judgment of the
+4. Written procedures to be followed by a staff member(s) if the parent(s) or person(s) authorized by the parent(s), as specified in (a)1 above, appear to be physically and/or emotionally impaired to the extent that, in the judgment of the ii.
+Staff members attempt to contact the child's other parent or an iii.
+If the center is unable to make alternative arrangements, as noted